torsday/notebook/GLOSSARY.md

 https://github.com/GitbookIO/gitbook

+## GNU Make

+A tool which controls the generation of executables and other non-source files of a program from the program's source files.

 ## Interface

 Specifies what methods a class must implement (an interface).
 An interface is slightly more abstract than an abstract class, because it does not imply an 'is a' relationship with classes that inherit it.